deliasi/cse15l-lab-reports/LabReport4.md

         .java <enter>
 which got me into  the code.
-<li> Once I was in my code, I accessed the line of code I wanted to change, and made the changes needed above
+<li> Once I was in my code, I accessed the line of code I wanted to change, and made the changes needed above.
  The commands

      w i